paytrail/paytrail-for-woocommerce/readme.txt

 Head over to our [website](https://www.paytrail.com) and register for the service to obtain the necessary keys.

 == Changelog ==

+= 1.2.4 =
+- Fixed an issue with rounding taxes for small amounts

 = 1.2.3 =
 - Make it possible to tweak paytrail order items via apply_filters